 Tutoring to Facilitate Learning

-In order to provide the best possible experience for both tutors and tutees, prospective tutors are required to undergo a training session with experts in the Office of Student Learning that will help develop their teaching skills and encourage “active learning” during the tutoring session.
+In order to provide the best possible experience for both tutors and tutees, prospective tutors are required to undergo a training session with experts in the Office of Student Affairs that will help develop their teaching skills and encourage “active learning” during the tutoring session.
 The tutor will serve as a facilitator of the learning process, filling content gaps as needed and developing the tutee’s reasoning and problem solving skills.
 Tutoring sessions will last a maximum of 2 hours.
 Tutoring Services are provided at no charge to enrolled medical students.
-Additional tutoring hours may be approved by Dr. Kumar and the Office of Student Learning and Academic Advising.
-For any questions, please email email@example.com.
+For any questions, please email firstname.lastname@example.org.

 For prospective tutors and students seeking a tutor, please see below to access detailed instructions.